 This trip is not exclusive to Atlas Obscura.
-Our tight-knit crew of 12 Atlas Obscura explorers will be joining a group of 96 adventurers from all across the world.
+Our small group Atlas Obscura explorers will be joining a group of 96 adventurers from all across the world.
 We look forward to delving into the history and science of the Arctic, learning its unique stories and mysteries, and getting to know our shipmates.

 The Akademik Ioffe is modern, comfortable, safe, and ice-strengthened.
 From small group sessions to briefings for all passengers, there are public spaces onboard ideally suited for every need.
 A separate lounge and bar, as well as a library provide ideal places to sit and relax or catch up on some reading.
 The sumptuous meals prepared for you by the ship's culinary team are enjoyed in the dining room, which can host all passengers in a single seating.
 Additional facilities include a theater-style presentation room, gift shop, fitness room, massage room, hot water spa, sauna, and plunge pool.
 There’s also a dedicated expedition "mud room" where you will prepare for your off‑ship excursions.

 Because of the exploratory nature of these voyages, we do not have a set itinerary.
 The final decisions on our daily program will make the best use of local ice and weather conditions, spontaneous opportunities, and wildlife.
 The notes in this itinerary are designed to give you a good idea of our intentions, and what your days will look like.